Hanan1413/blog-app/README.md

 ## Overview

-A simple blog application built with React.js and Firebase as the backend. to view blog posts.
+A simple blog application built with React.js and Firebase as the backend, to view blog posts.

 ## Table of Contents